mnneeltakemail2/testNeel3/neel-keeper-api/neel-keeper-api.md

-# Waves Keeper API
+# Neel Keeper API

 [Download](https://drive.google.com/drive/folders/1m4dD4C8pEJ4y6-hpauF9TGSIsevY-3me?usp=sharing)

 [Demo page](https://chrome-ext.wvservices.com/)

-Note that the Waves Keeper also can support [Waves Client API](https://docs.wavesplatform.com/en/development-and-api/client-api/overview.html): [Web Auth API](https://docs.wavesplatform.com/en/development-and-api/client-api/auth-api.html), [Payment API](https://docs.wavesplatform.com/en/development-and-api/client-api/payments-api.html).
-If a user has both of Waves Client and Waves Keeper, the Keeper would have higher priority.
+Note that the Neel Keeper also can support [Neel Client API](https://docs.neelplatform.com/en/development-and-api/client-api/overview.html): [Web Auth API](https://docs.neelplatform.com/en/development-and-api/client-api/auth-api.html), [Payment API](https://docs.neelplatform.com/en/development-and-api/client-api/payments-api.html).
+If a user has both of Neel Client and Neel Keeper, the Keeper would have higher priority.

-Firstly, for working with API, you need to add a public object Waves on your site.
+Firstly, for working with API, you need to add a public object Neel on your site.
 In this object the following functions are available.

 ## Authentication
-For working with a concrete account you need to implement authentication via Waves function:
+For working with a concrete account you need to implement authentication via Neel function:

 `auth(AUTH_DATA)`